PDmatrix/gatsby-blog/content/blog/advent-of-code-year-2015-day-2.md

 ---
 ## --- Day 2: I Was Told There Would Be No Math ---

-In this challenge we have to help elves by calculating the required wrapping paper for each gift.
+In this challenge, we have to help elves by calculating the required wrapping paper for each gift.
 Fortunately, they gave us a formula (`2*l*w + 2*w*h + 2*h*l`), which makes things a little easier.
 The elves also need a little extra paper for each present: the area of the smallest side.

 ### Part 1